Stink Blasters

-Stink Blasters was a children's toy line manufactured by Morrison Entertainment Group and distributed in thirty-four countries.
-The toys were first released in the early 2000s, with Series 2 released in 2005 and unreleased prototype Series 3.
-The line consisted of 24 collectable action figures per each of the two series, which release unpleasant odors when squeezed.
+Stink Blasters are a children's toy line manufactured by Morrison Entertainment Group and distributed in thirty-four countries.
+The toys were first released in the early 2000s, with Series 2 released in 2005 and a limited-release Series 3.
+The original line consisted of 24 collectable action figures per each of the two series, which release unpleasant odors when squeezed.
+In 2024 they were relaunched with a small collection.

 Characteristics

 The dolls are three-inch figures of "grungy" boy characters with cartoonishly grotesque faces.
 They feature a hard, small plastic body and a large, hollow rubber head.
 When the head is lightly squeezed, a small hole, usually located near the mouth, emits a stench.
 According to the producer, the dolls could be squeezed over 30,000 times before losing their scents.

-MEG has never explicitly described what goes into making the scents, claiming to be afraid of knock off brands.
+MEG has never explicitly described what goes into making the scents, citing fear of knock off brands.
 According to the company, the scent formulas were about 95 percent polypropylene glycol, and 5 percent oils, food flavorings and extracts.
 The emission of toxic cyclohexanone and toluene from the toys was kept at levels much lower than established permissible exposure limits, so they are safe.
 The formulas were made in laboratories in the United States, while the toys were produced in China.
 MEG is also careful not to include materials that one could be allergic to in the toys.

 When the toys were packaged, each came with a plastic "stink containment unit" with a clip to attach it to things for travel, and to avoid losing it.
 Stink Blasters also came with trading cards that went farther into their backstories, giving them a biography and details on favorite foods and archenemies.

-The toys were released with suggested price 4.99$, intended for kids to afford them with their own allowance money.
+The toys were released with suggested price $4.99, intended for children to afford them with their own allowance money.

 History

 The toys were first released in 31 countries outside of the United States.
 In United States, they were first introduced to Chicago in 2003 for test marketing and sold out in almost every major store.
 The toys were so successful, that it led to a nationwide rollout in February 2004.

 These dolls were once a popular toy in the United States.
 After a few years, however, they slowly disappeared off the market, as the demand for them had slowly declined.
-They were re-released several years later in the United Kingdom, with some limited success, however, not nearly to the levels once had in America.
+They were re-released several years later in the United Kingdom, with some limited success, however, not nearly to the levels once had in the US.
 They achieved some more success in places like Italy and Australia.
 Toy collectors try to find the rare toys, which have begun to fetch high prices.
-They can be found on online auctions, from places such as Europe, as they have nearly fallen into obscurity in the states.
+They can be found on online auctions, from places such as Europe, as they have nearly fallen into obscurity in the United States.